igormironchik/qt-widgets-on-real-example/chapter01/frame.md

 ## Class

-Frame..
-This is a unti of GIF image.
-We need a thumbnail frame on the tap to display sequence of frames in GIF, and bigger one to display current selected frame.
+Frame...
+This is an unit of GIF image.
+We need a thumbnail frame on the tape to display a sequence of frames in GIF, and a bigger one to display currently selected frame.
 The task of the frame is to display image, so why not to have one class for both cases?
 Hm, why not?
-But for the current frame we need image to be scaled to size of available area with keeping aspect ratio, whereas for frame on the tap we need an image scaled to height of the tap.
+But for the current frame we need the image to be scaled to the size of the available area with keeping aspect ratio, whereas for the frame on the tape we need an image scaled to the height of the tape.
-Image on the frame should automatically resize on parent resizing, and it should be clickable.
+The image on the frame should automatically resize on parent resizing, and it should be clickable.
 I guess that this is enough for our application.
 Possibly we will need something additional in the future, possibly, but for the first attempt this is all that we need.
 Let declare a class of our frame.